-It is preferred that students obtain a student visa prior to traveling to Chile as this will also allow eligibility for the Student Metro Card which provides substantial discounts on public transportation in Santiago.
-With the student visa, students will need to register with the International Police Bureau and register for a national ID card within 30 days of arriving in Chile.
-Visit the Chile Governmet website for more information.
+It is preferred that students obtain a student visa prior to traveling to Chile as this also allows eligibility for the Student Metro Card which provides substantial discounts on public transportation in Santiago.
+With the student visa, students need to register with the International Police Bureau and register for a national ID card within 30 days of arriving in Chile.
+Visit the Chile Government website for more information.

 China, Hong Kong SAR | City University of Hong Kong:

-Students who are nominated by COB will receive an e-mail from City University explaining how to access the online application system.
+Students who are nominated by the College of Business will receive an e-mail from City University explaining how to access the online application system.
 In addition to submitting the online appication, students must submit the following documentation to the address below in order to apply for the required study visa: